 The ideal mattress pad for an adjustable bed is a pad that doesn’t have a skirt, but still has some mechanism to keep it snuggly attached to your mattress.

 If you’ve ever looked under the sheets at a hotel, you’ve probably noticed that their mattress pads don’t have a skirted portion either.
 If it will work at a hotel, it will also work for you!

-What you need is a mattress pad with anchor bands.
+So, what you need is a mattress pad with anchor bands.

 A mattress pad with anchor bands is very similar to a skirted pad – the padded top layers are identical.

-They just differ in how they secure to your mattress.
+They just differ in how they secure onto your mattress.
 A skirted pad has a skirt that goes around your mattress.
 A mattress pad with anchor bands has four bands – one for each corner.
 Each band loops around its respective corner of the mattress.

 This allows the pad portion to bend with the contours of the mattress, and lay flush!